 The Indian government has initiated various projects to protect wildlife in the country.
 Some of them are briefly described below-

-• Project Tiger
+Project Tiger

 The population of Indian Tigers started declining drastically as we were approaching the 20th century.
 A nationwide Tiger Census was conducted in 1972 to estimate the population of tigers in the country.
 From the finding, it came out that the large-scale development activities and establishment of industries led to deforestation, and further loss of habitat to the tigers.

-So, keeping in mind the necessity, the Project Tiger was launched in 1973 at the Palamau Tiger Reserve, Jim Corbett National Park, Uttarakhand.
-It was a centrally sponsored scheme governed by the Wildlife Act, 1972.
+So, keeping in mind the necessity, Project Tiger was launched in 1973 at the Palamau Tiger Reserve, Jim Corbett National Park, Uttarakhand.
+It was a centrally sponsored scheme governed by the Wildlife Act, of 1972.
 For the administration of this project, the National Tiger Conservation Authority was set up under Section 38 of the Wildlife Protection Act in 2005.

-In 1973, it started from 9 tiger reserves, but now it has substantially grown to fifty reserves.
+In 1973, it started with 9 tiger reserves, but now it has substantially grown to fifty reserves.
 The Project has proven to be a significant success in the recovery of the tiger population in the reserved areas.
 As per the 2019 census, there are 2967 Bengal tigers in India.

-• Project Snow Leopard
+Project Snow Leopard

 Project Snow Leopard was launched in 2009 to encourage inclusivity and a participatory approach to the conservation of this endangered species.